QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

    This list of features may be incomplete, because extensions are free to use any values, without registering them anywhere.

+boot-mode.\*
+^^^^^^^^^^^^

+Boot mode information.
+Boot modes allow qubes to provide the user features that are controlled via kernel parameters.
+Each boot mode has one or more kernel parameters associated with it.
+If a qube is booted in a particular boot mode, that boot mode's kernel parameters are appended to the qube's usual kernel command line, activating the corresponding features within the VM.
+Templates that support toggling features in this way can advertise boot modes, which will then be shown in the settings dialog of Qube Manager.
+Templates can also specify default boot modes for themselves and for AppVMs based on them.

+All VMs have an implicitly defined bootmode, `default`, which appends no additional kernel parameters.
+It is used as a fallback in the event a template does not specify any boot modes, or there is no valid bootmode set.

+boot-mode.active
+^^^^^^^^^^^^^^^^

+The default boot mode this qube will use.
+This boot mode option is expected to be set by the template and should not be modified by the user.
+The user can override this boot mode by setting a boot mode in Qube Manager, or by setting the `bootmode` property with `qvm-prefs`.

+boot-mode.appvm-default
+^^^^^^^^^^^^^^^^^^^^^^^

+The default boot mode AppVMs based on this template will use.
+This boot mode option is expected to be set by the template and should not be modified by the user.
+The user can override this boot mode by setting default boot mode for derived AppVMs in Qube Manager, or by setting the `appvm_default_bootmode` property with `qvm-prefs`.

+boot-mode.kernelopts.\*
+^^^^^^^^^^^^^^^^^^^^^^^

+A boot mode supported by this qube.
+The boot mode's ID is specified by the last dot-separated word in the feature key, while the boot mode's kernel options are specified by the feature value.

+boot-mode.name.\*
+^^^^^^^^^^^^^^^^^

+The user-visible pretty name for a boot mode.
+The ID of the boot mode with the given pretty name is specified by the last dot-separated word in the feature key, while the pretty name is specified by the feature value.

 gui
 ^^^